Planning and Checking a Process as a Team

 OK, you've just finished a long planning session for a new initiative, but you can't get rid of the feeling that you've forgotten something important.

+Then it hits you...
+There's a critical flaw in the plan, and now you're going to have to schedule another meeting to do the whole thing all over again.
 Does this sound familiar?

-Then it hits you: There's a critical flaw in the plan, meaning that you'll have to call your team back in tomorrow, and start the process all over again.

 It's a terrible feeling, and one that we've probably all experienced.
 We might have avoided this problem, however, if we had used a simple planning tool that the film industry has relied on for decades: the storyboard.